 Earning dividends has been the most successful form of side income for me since starting The Money Sprout.
 Since I continue to invest in only the best dividend paying stocks, I have seen this income stream grow year after year.

-At the end of each month I report out the dividend income earned, new money invested, and any additional changes made to The Money Sprout Index.
+At the end of each month I report out the dividend income earned, new money invested, and any additional changes made to our dividend stock portfolio.